Tucker Carlson: Iran

 In July 2017, Carlson said that "we actually don't face any domestic threat from Iran".
 He asked Max Boot to "tell me how many Americans in the United States have been murdered by terrorists backed by Iran since 9/11?"
 According to The New York Times, Carlson played an influential role in dissuading Trump from launching military strikes against Iran in response to the shooting down of an American drone in June 2019.
 Carlson reportedly told Trump that if he listened to his hawkish advisors and went ahead with the strikes, he would not win re-election.
 In 2019, Carlson lobbied Donald Trump to fire his national security advisor, John Bolton.
 Carlson said Bolton was "demented" for seeking a military strike against Iran and accused him of undermining Trump by disagreeing publicly with Trump's decisions.
 Trump fired Bolton on September 10, 2019.

 Carlson called the 2020 assassination of Qasem Soleimani a "quagmire".
 He criticized the "chest-beaters" who promote foreign interventions, particularly Senator Ben Sasse (R-NE), and asked, "By the way, if we're still in Afghanistan, 19 years, sad years, later, what makes us think there's a quick way out of Iran?"

+Regarding the 2026 Iran war, Tucker Carlson stated that “This happened because Israel wanted it to happen.
+This is Israel’s war.
+This is not the United States’ war,” and accused the conflict of being started by "lies" spread by Israeli Prime Minister Benjamin Netanyahu.
+Carlson dismissed the idea that the conflict was based on the interests of the United States or Israel, claiming “You have that country breaking apart, and what does that mean?
+Hard to see that as a good thing for the rest of the world” and "“The United States didn’t make the decision here.
+Benjamin Netanyahu did.”
+Carlson also dismissed concerns about Iranian weapons and further alleged that “The point is regional hegemony.
+Really simple,” and that “Israel wants to control the Middle East.”